 Chocolate chaffles taste great all on their own.
-But of course there's lots of possibilities for toppings:
+But of course there are lots of possibilities for toppings:

 - Chocolate drizzle: Place ¼ cup (40g) sugar free chocolate chips or 90 dark chocolate such as Lindt together with ½ cup coconut oil in a bain-marie.
 Melt on a low heat.

 - Sugar free chocolate chips: Scatter them over the waffle while it's still warm.
 Voila, you've got yourself a double chocolate waffle!